Frequently Asked Questions

 You can select a cloud storage provider, which can be used to store and sync your encrypted vault, during the Cyclonis Password Manager setup wizard.
 After initial setup, you can change your vault location to a cloud storage provider at any time.
 You can also migrate your vault among supported cloud storage providers.
 To do so, open the Cyclonis Password Manager "Settings," and then click "Account" > "My Account" and select from the "Data Location" drop-down.
 (See screenshot).

 Every time you make a change to your account or website information, it is synced to your vault.
 Additionally, Cyclonis Password Manager automatically syncs your data periodically.

-Windows 7 Service Pack 1 or later is required.
+Windows 7 SP1 or newer is required.